 Reproductive issues: Acupuncture has also proven effective in helping women conceive.
 This has been attributed to the fact it can help reduce stress, increase blood flow to the reproductive organs and balance the endocrine system, which (among other things) regulates reproduction.

 Is acupuncture effective?
+Does acupuncture work?

 An expert’s opinion

 We asked Sue Davis, director of health & wellness at the luxury Lifehouse Spa & Hotel what

 “Acupuncture is often a therapy people are curious about and so offering this in a spa setting

 “Facial acupuncture is becoming increasingly popular for those seeking a natural lift and our

 Acupuncture during pregnancy